emaste/CIS-Benchmark/LoggingAndAuditing.markdown

 Enable system logging to include detailed information such as an event source, date, user, timestamp, source addresses, destination addresses, and other useful elements.

-## 4.2.1.2 Ensure syslog default file permissions are configured
+## 4.2.1.2 Ensure rsyslog default file permissions are configured